-CAUTION: Enabling FIPS mode resets iDRAC to factory-default settings.
-If you want to restore the settings, back up the server configuration profile (SCP) before you enable FIPS mode, and restore the SCP after iDRAC restarts.

-(i) NOTE: If you reinstall or upgrade iDRAC firmware, FIPS mode gets disabled.
+- CAUTION: Enabling FIPS mode resets iDRAC to factory-default settings.
+If you want to restore the settings, back up the server configuration profile (SCP) before you enable FIPS mode, and restore the SCP after iDRAC restarts. - NOTE: If you reinstall or upgrade iDRAC firmware, FIPS mode gets disabled.
+From iDRAC release 6.10.00.00, FIPS mode is in enabled state even after iDRAC firmware update.